 “Everyone who lifts (exalts) himself up will be brought low, but everyone who lowers (humbles) himself will be lifted up.”

 Observation #1.
 Just prior to the mashal of the “Lowliest seat at the Feast,” Messiah had conveyed to the Torah experts and Separated Ones (Prushim, Pharisees) that they were wrong to criticize his healing persons on the Sabbath.
 So the Master asked the religious leaders:

 “Is it permissable to heal on Shabbat, or not?”

 The answer should have been “yes.”
 Yes it is a proper observance of the Shabbat (shomer shabbat) to heal on the Sabbath.
 Instead our Jewish religious elite just chose to criticize healing or just remain silent and indifferent to the issue.
 So in response to the criticism and the silence (indifference) the Master asked a follow-up question:

 “Which one of you, if his donkey or ox fell into a well, would not quickly lift it out on Shabbat?”

 And the experts in Torah could make no reply to this question.
 This tells us that the Master was attempting to bring to light the religious leaders lack of care and concern for the value of others.

 Observation #2.
 The Master believed that Adonai (the LORD of the Sabbath) placed such an incredible value on His Image (Tselem Elohim) that the sacred value of a person’s life exceeded the sacred value of the Sabbath itself.
 Therefore, Messiah said:

 “Shabbat was made for the sake of the human race (Adam), and not the human race (Adam) for the sake of Shabbat.”

 The religious leaders desperately needed to understand the incredible value that the Holy One places on every human life.
-Tragically, these leaders were unwilling to hear, understand, and obey the Messiah, who is the Voice of Adonai (Kol Adonai).
-Nevertheless, the Master afforded them full opportunity to change and taught them anyway.
+Tragically, these religious rulers were unwilling to hear, understand, and obey the Messiah, who is the Voice of Adonai (Kol Adonai).
+Nevertheless, the Master afforded them full opportunity to change and taught them truth anyway.